How to Organize Paperwork was inspired by Fellowes. Samples may have been provided to facilitate this article. May include affiliate links.

 What Do I Not Need to Keep

+Now we’re talking!
+We’re organizing paperwork and tossing out what we don’t need!
 Basically, you can and should get rid of anything from the list above that’s older than 3 years.
-You’ll probably want to keep your education & insurance records, appliance manuals, health records, and loan payment books.
+You’ll probably want to keep your education & insurance records, appliance manuals for as long as you own the appliance, health records, and loan payment books.
 You’ll also want to keep your household and safe deposit box inventory lists.

 You can also get rid of anything you don’t really need, like receipts for random stuff.
 Does anyone care that you bought TP and a pack of gum?
 Not really.
 Once you’ve reconciled your budget, get rid of that receipt.
 You can also get rid of your cancelled checks for things that aren’t tax deductible.